Greg057/memory-card/README.md

 # Memory Card Game

 ## Project Overview
 This project is a Memory Card game built with React, aimed at reinforcing concepts such as state management and using hooks while fetching data from an external API.
-The game challenges users to match pairs of cards, keeping track of their current and best scores.
+The game challenges users to click on all cards, without clicking twice on the same one, keeping track of their current and best scores.

 ## Deployment
 The project is deployed and accessible online at the following link: [Memory Card Game](https://memory-card-steel.vercel.app/)